testinfected/Konstruct/README.md

-# Flintstone
+# Konstruct

-A tiny library to simplify writing test data builders in Kotlin
+A test utility to make test data in Kotlin.